-Population of the Luchazi people
+Population of the Luchazi people and their language

 Population of Luchazi people

 Although estimates of population in Democratic Republic of Congo (DRC), Namibia and Zambia are speculative, the exact numbers are not known.
 Many during population census in these countries, registered themselves as Nyemba or Luena (Luvale) or members of other related tribes in their locality.
 The total population is estimated at 900, 000.
+The picture below shows the total population estimation by the Ethnologue (languages of the world).

 Luchazi language